What do banks do?

 Roles in risk management include:

-• Group Strategic Analytics (GSA) is responsible for the development and delivery of quantitative analytics across the entire Deutsche Bank Group.
+• Group Strategic Analytics (GSA): Responsible for the development and delivery of quantitative analytics across the entire Deutsche Bank Group.
 The group employs Quantitative Strategists covering all aspects of model development, implementation, and execution.
-We produce our own analytical frameworks and applications and collaborate with technology and business partners to solve real business problems.
+We produce analytical frameworks and applications and collaborate with technology and business partners to solve real business problems.

-GSA play a critical role ensuring the accuracy of our pricing models as well as the integrity and stability of our capital and risk calculations.
+GSA play a critical role by ensuring the accuracy of our pricing models and the integrity and stability of our capital and risk calculations.
 GSA are also responsible for curating our analytics to provide robust processes driven by data and analysis to enhance our client flows and revenue.

 minus sign